Gus-Kruz/Gus-Kruz/README.md

 - Professional development workflows, React and TypeScript at **Conpec** 📊
 - Programming fundamentals and algorithms with Python
 - Git & GitHub (version control, collaboration)
-- Linux (i use arch btw) and development tools
+- Linux and development tools

 ## Projects
 This GitHub is a learning log.